RhysTheaker/Clay-Pigeon-Shooting/README.md

 ## Summary

-This clay Pigeon Shooting game has two backgrounds that you can toggle between; day-time and night-time, as demonstrated below.
+This Clay Pigeon Shooting game has two backgrounds that you can toggle between; day-time and night-time, as demonstrated below.

 ### Daytime Background